rcwoshimao/several-ducks-datahacks25/about_project.md

 ## What it does

-Tracktion allows an artist to upload an audio file of their song.
-Our tool listens to the song and uses agentic AI chatbots to simulate online discourse about that song before it's released.
+**Tracktion** allows an artist to upload an song of their choice.
+Our tool listens to the song and analyzes the semantics and motifs about the audio, and synthesizes it into text form.
+Then, we have a series of agentic AI chatbots to simulate online discourse about that song before it's released.

 We then run sentiment analysis on these conversations to assess if the tone is positive, negative, or mixed overall.
 The result demonstrates potential public reception to the artist, giving artists early insight to how their work will be received.

 This helps:
 - **Independent artists** who may not have as many resources optimize their music to better suit public demand
 - **Established artists** who want to avoid possible PR risks

 ## How we built it